defactor-com/documentation/docs/rwa-use-cases/implementation-flow.md

 1. The bank will ask Alice for her personal information to verify her identity and credit score.
 1. The bank will ask Alice for her employment history to verify her income.
-1. The bank will ask Alice for a down payment to make sure she is committed to the process.
+1. The bank will ask Alice for a down payment (`20%`) to make sure she is committed to the process.
 1. The bank will ask Alice for the car information to make sure it is a brand new car.
 1. The bank will ask Alice for the car value to calculate the monthly payments.
-1. The bank will show Alice the interest for the monthly payments.
+1. The bank will show Alice the interest (`5%`) for the monthly payments.
 1. The bank will start communications with GoodCar to make sure the car is available and information provided by Alice is correct.
-1. Base on the card specifications, the bank estipulates the max mileage per year is `4,473.876 miles`.
+1. Base on the card specifications, the bank stipulates the max mileage per year is `4,473.876 miles`.
 1. The bank shows Alice the terms and conditions including sanctions in case of default for the loan and maximum mileage usage per month.
 1. The bank will ask Alice to sign the terms and conditions.
 1. The bank will notify the car dealership that the loan has been approved.
 1. The bank will notify Alice the loan has been approved.
 1. The car dealership will notify Alice that the car is ready to be picked up.
 1. Alice will go to the car dealership to pick up the car.
-1. Alice will sign any required documents by the car dealership to pick up the car.
+1. Alice will sign last required documents by the car dealership to pick up the car.
 1. Alice now has the car in her property.

+Alice's payments will start the following month after the vehicle is delivered.
 Up to this point, Alice has concluded the paperwork for the delivery of the car, now she needs to start paying the loan to the bank, so the bank will start the process to collect the monthly payments from Alice and make sure she is paying on time and following the terms and conditions of the loan agreed by both parties.

-> Quick note: if the bank decides Alice is not a good prospect to lend money (because any internal restriction like a borrower needs to be older than 30 years old), the bank will notify Alice that the loan has been denied and the process will end here without any chance to verfiy that despite she does not meet the age requirement in term of a good payer she meets all the restrictions.
+> Quick note: if the bank decides Alice is not a good prospect to lend money (because any internal restriction like a borrower needs to be older than 30 years old), the bank will notify Alice that the loan has been denied and the process will end here without any chance to verify that despite she does not meet the age requirement in term of a good payer she meets all the restrictions.

 Based on all the terms and conditions agreed up to this point by both parties and considering that Alice's deadline payment is the day 30 of each month, let's simulates the following scenario of payments by Alice considering that a month has only 30 days: